eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   <img style="float: center" src="https://wikimedia.org/api/rest_v1/media/math/render/svg/1e56b3077b1b3ec867d6a0f2539ba9a3e79b45c1">

-  This hierarchy has 3 levels (some would say it has 2 levels, since there are only 2 levels of parameters that we need to infer, but whatever).
-This is fine, but any more levels, and it becomes harder for to sample.
-Try out a taller hierarchy to see if it works, but err on the side of 3-level (or 2-level, whatever) hierarchies.
+  This hierarchy has 3 levels (some would say it has 2 levels, since there are only 2 levels of parameters to infer, but honestly whatever: by my count there are 3).
+3 levels is fine, but add any more levels, and it becomes harder for to sample.
+Try out a taller hierarchy to see if it works, but err on the side of 3-level hierarchies.

 - If your hierarchy is too tall, you can truncate it by introducing a deterministic function of your parameters somewhere (this usually turns out to